 Types of Dental Numbing Agents And How Long They Last

 Dental numbing, also known as local anesthesia, is a technique used by dentists to block pain during procedures.
 It involves the injection or application of anesthetic agents to numb the area being treated, allowing patients to undergo dental work without discomfort.
-This procedure is commonly used for fillings, dental implants, root canals, and other treatments, ensuring a pain-free experience while keeping the patient awake and alert.
+This procedure is commonly used for fillings, dental implants, root canals, and other treatments.

 When you undergo a dental procedure, your dentist may use different types of numbing agents, each with unique properties that determine how long the numbness will last.